csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Krennic
+# Experiment - CassianAndor

-Child of experiment Rey for Gal 1 model with In-Silico-Loop
+Child of experiment Krennic for Gal 1 model with In-Silico-Loop

-The change from Rey is:
+The change from Krennic is:
-* Step size is 90 mins rather then 30 mins.
+* Inputs range from 0 to 10 rather than 0 to 2

 Full description: